rapidspeciation/biodiversity_genomics_course/exercises/07_phylogenomics_genetrees.md

     Column 2: Desired name for the downloaded files.

    - Download the sequences using this [script](https://github.com/gsilvaarias/curso-sistematica-biologica/blob/main/download_fastq.sh).
-Download the script file and save it in your working folder.
+Download the script file and save it in your working directory.

 Once you have downloaded the script, run it with the following command: